-- Think carefully about how you will cope with the information before asking for your prognosis. - Get information on your prognosis from your doctor.
+- Get the information from your doctor.
 They know your individual circumstances.
 Your doctor can also support you in understanding the information and answer any questions you have. - Ask a friend or family member to go with you, if you would like some support. - Be careful with online information.
 It may be hard to understand or even incorrect.
 Also, the information may not really apply to your situation or to your particular tumour type.
 Ask your doctor or nurse specialist for recommended websites. - Accept that you will need some time to think about what you have been told.
 You may forget some things or there may be things you didn't understand.
 You may need to talk to your doctor again after you have thought about everything. - Get emotional support if you need it.
 If you feel upset or anxious about your prognosis you can get support from friends, family or your hospital team.
-You can also call our Support Line on 1800 200 700, visit a Daffodil Centre or email supportline@irishcancer.ie.
+You can also call our Support Line on 1800 200 700 or visit a Daffodil Centre.
 Our nurses can give you support, information and advice.
 They can also tell you about free counselling and other services that can help you.